Last Updated on March 25, 2019

 But… I realized early in my adolescence that eating toast with jam or even honey makes me very hungry soon after eating it.
 I could have eaten 5 bread rolls with jam and yet I would starve for hunger within a short period of time.
 It is probably the concentrated sugar that is playing havoc with my insulin level.

-This kind of hunger pain in the morning never occurs to me when I eat my beloved oats muesli, oatmeal or only a homemade smoothie.
+This kind of hunger pain in the morning never occurs to me when I eat my beloved oats muesli, oatmeal, granola or only a homemade smoothie.

 For my body, it obviously doesn’t make much difference if I use sugar or the cleaner substitutes like honey or maple syrup.

 Insulin spikes are not as high

 I still can’t eat sweet spreads for breakfast without a hunger explosion right after eating it.
 Although I feel that the insulin spikes with chia jam are not as high.
 This might have to do with the fact that chia seeds belong to the group of high fiber foods.

 Sometimes when I want a sweet snack I love to eat a whole grain rice cracker with some chia jam.
 The advantage of chia jam besides being clean is, that it tastes less sweet than typical jam, marmalade or chutney made with preserving sugar.

-From time to time I serve pancakes with chia jam as a sweet meal, but I make sure that we always have salad or soup as starter.
+From time to time I serve whole grain pancakes or waffles with chia jam as a sweet meal, but I make sure that we always have salad or soup as a starter.
 That way the bowel is already occupied with digesting complex carbohydrates before the sugar arrives.
 I feel that this helps to balance out the insulin level.

 Don't miss my other chia seed recipes and insights